-The Trinity River Vision Authority (TRVA) coordinates activities among local stakeholders and performs risk assessment planning for the effective delivery of the U.S. Army Corps of Engineers Central City Flood Control Project.
-The TRVA does not construct, manage the construction or participate in the events and placemaking functions associated with the flood control project or the Panther Island District.
+The Trinity River Vision Authority (TRVA) coordinates on infrastructure investments related to the Army Corps of Engineers (USACE) Central City Flood Control Project.
+TRVA provides a venue for public transparency with executive and elected leadership from the primary public entities.
 The participating stakeholders manage their respective components and can provide greater detail regarding each activity.

 Central City Flood Control Project